 The Drinker by Banksy

-Now it’s been returned to the same spot albeit with a few slight alterations.
+In 2015 it was returned to the same spot albeit with a few slight alterations.
 Namely the additional of a toilet seat and a flush.
-The Drinker has also been renamed the stinker (gettit!! there’s a toilet seat and everything!!!
-A toilet seat!!!)
+The Drinker has also been renamed the stinker.
+One the concrete base where the Banksy logo and the title of the piece had been.
+AK47 added a ‘take the piss’ stencil and crossing out the ‘DR’ of drinker and wrote in the ‘ST’ of stinker.

-The cool thing though is that despite the revamped version it is of course a genuine Banksy.
-It’s just one that’s been away for a little while.
-If you want to see it, head down to Shaftesbury Avenue Theatre although there’s no telling whether it might find itself kidnapped once again.
+The cool thing though is that despite the revamped version the drinker was of course still a genuine Banksy.
+It’s just one that had been away for a little while.
+Sadly the revamped Drinker statue is no longer there, removed some weeks after the statue had been returned.

-The Stinker can be found on Shaftesbury Avenue in a little square next to the theatre.
+The Drinker could be found on Shaftesbury Avenue in a little square next to the theatre.
 It was visited on Sunday 13 December 2015.
 For more Banksy related posts have a look at ‘10 Artists who have been compared to Banksy‘

 A really good story this…… Very well flushed out!!!
 The last snap made me smile as to the left is a TO LET sign just begging someone to add the I (TOILET)

 haha love it, sharp eyes there Mitch 😀